 Farms -- The District partners with the U.S. Department of Agriculture's Natural Resources Conservation Service (NRCS), the ODA and Oregon State University (OSU) Extension Service to provide farmers the education, technical and financial assistance they need to prevent soil erosion, improve soil health and maintain water quality while operating their farm.
 Most large, working farms in the District are on Sauvie Island.
-OSU Extension Service and the U.S. Department of Agriculture, Natural Resources Conservation Service (NRCS) provides specific cover crop recommendations; upon which the District helps farmers get connected to NRCS Farm Bill conservation programs as a means to provide the financial assistance for getting started.
+OSU Extension Service and NRCS provide specific cover crop recommendations, upon which the District helps farmers get connected to NRCS Farm Bill conservation programs and access financial assistance for getting started.
 Farm owners also host District conservation projects implemented through Healthy Streams and Healthy Habitats programs.

 Forests -- The District is the lead management planning, technical and financial assistance provider to private non-industrial forest landowners with the overall goal of helping landowners understand their goals and responsibilities in owning forestland and encouraging them to actively manage their forests to these ends so as to keep forests healthy and working.

 Specific programs focus on canopy weed removal, managing unhealthy overcrowded tree stocking through selective thinning that promotes the development of larger trees, the development of important structural wildlife habitats through dead and down wood and standing dead trees as well as practices that remove hazardous wildfire fuels and create defensable space in case of a wildfire.
 An emerging priority emphasis area in the north Tualatin Mountains - the Greater Forest Park Conservation Initiative - is centered around partnerships with the Forest Park Conservancy, Metro Parks and Nature, Oregon Department of Forestry, OSU Forestry and Natural Resource Extension and other non-governmental forestry organizations.